Choosing the Right Corporate Entity for Your ABA Therapy Business

 S-Corporation (S-Corp)

-An S-Corp avoids double taxation by passing profits and losses through to shareholders’ personal tax returns.
+An S-Corp avoids double taxation by passing profits/losses directly to shareholders’ tax returns.

 Example Use Case:

-A growing ABA business with multiple BCBAs and several RBTs forms an S-Corp to save on taxes while maintaining liability protection.
+A growing ABA business with multiple BCBAs and RBTs forms an S-Corp for tax efficiency and liability protection.

 Strengths: